jluk/ACC-Documentation/README.md

 ## Supported browsers
 The Cloud Console is recommended for Chrome, Edge, and Safari.

-The console is supported for Chrome, Firefox, Safari, IE, and Edge, but shortcut functionality will be subject to specific browser settings.
+The console is supported for Chrome, Firefox, Safari, IE, and Edge, but shortcut functionality is subject to specific browser settings.

 For all limitations visit [limitations of Cloud Console](Concepts/acc-limitations.md).
 ## Feedback